Maximum Motorsports Caster Camber Plate Pair V6/GT 2005-2010/GT500 2007-2014

 - 1.6 Degrees Camber Adjustment

 Pair of Maximum Motorsports Caster Camber Plates for 2005, 2006, 2007, 2008, 2009 and 2010 V6 and GT Mustangs and 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014 GT500 Mustang.

-Teflon lined spherical bearing mounts eliminate deflection and precisely locates the strut shaft, while still allowing the articulation required for steering and suspension movement.
+Teflon-lined spherical bearing mounts eliminate deflection and precisely locate the strut shaft, while still allowing the articulation required for steering and suspension movement.
 Improves dynamic alignment stability by eliminating stock rubber-bushed upper strut mount.
 These caster camber plates are bolt-on and install with no drilling or cutting.
 These are a must on any lowered 2005-2010 Mustang.